anamikasharaf/YouTube-Analysis/README.md

 # YouTube-Analysis

-This a Project to analyze YouTube records.
+This project analyzes YouTube records.
 Kaggle provided a set of statistics (including views, likes, category, and comments) for videos trending on YouTube.
 An overview of the data is located here: https://www.kaggle.com/datasnaek/youtube.